claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 ![Creative performance by total conversions per spend]({{ "/images/posts/assets/creative-report/conv_ps_bar.png" | absolute_url }})
 <p style="text-align: center; font-size:12px;">Creative performance by total conversions per spend</p>

-CBIN ads are the ones with the highest creative score, but also one of the categories with the least number of conversions per dollar spend.
+CBIN ads are the ones with the highest creative score, but also one of the categories with the least number of conversions per dollar spend. _How much were we spending on the different categories?_ It turned out that CBIN was the category with the highest spend.

 Let’s compare two ad placements, one on [The New York Times](https://www.nytimes.com/) and another on [Dictionary.com](http://www.dictionary.com/).
 The site visit rate for the banner on the top of the NYT site is probably going to be much higher than the one on the top of Dictionary.com just because the NYT gets many more visitors than Dictionary.com.
 Furthermore, the placement on the NYT is likely to be the most expensive in this comparison.